Apple Shareholder Meeting Highlights: No Special Dividend, Health Care Opportunity, and No Apple Park Tours - The Mac Observer

 “We would not have supported something if we thought it was bad for America,” he said.

 One more note: Mr. Cook joked that Apple had also proposed that there be zero corporate deductions.
 “That [proposal] wasn’t accepted,” he said to audience laughter.
-The trump tax plan is rife with corporate deductions, loop holes, and structures designed to minimize corporate taxes.
+The Trump tax plan is rife with corporate deductions, loop holes, and structures designed to minimize corporate taxes.

 Next: Health Care, Apple Park Tours, and Other Notes from the Apple Shareholder Meeting